Suggested links

 However, psychological symptoms linked to hydrocodone withdrawal can last much longer, sometimes persisting for weeks or even months after physical symptoms have subsided.

-Working with a medical team or healthcare provider as you detox can greatly alleviate your systems during the withdrawal process—even for long-term symptoms.
+Working with a medical team or healthcare provider as you detox can significantly alleviate your systems during the withdrawal process—even for long-term symptoms.

 During detoxification, doctors may recommend prescription medications to alleviate the symptoms of hydrocodone withdrawal and reduce drug cravings.
-The FDA approved these medications to help with opiate withdrawal.
+The FDA approves these medications to help with opiate withdrawal.

 Some common medication-assisted treatments include: